 - 1. The results of this assessment indicate a recent recovery trend for bigeye tuna in the EPO (2005-2010), subsequent to IATTC tuna conservation resolutions initiated in 2004.
-However, under the current levels of fishing mortality, recent spikes in recruitment are predicted not to sustain this increasing trend. - 2.
+However, an apparent slight decline of the spawning biomass has begun at the start of 2011 and, under the current levels of fishing mortality and average recruitment, recent spikes in recruitment are predicted not to sustain the early observed population rebuilding trend. - 2.
 There is uncertainty about recent and future recruitment and biomass levels; - 3.
 The recent fishing mortality rates are estimated to be slightly above the level corresponding to MSY, and the recent levels of spawning biomass are estimated to be above that level.
 As described in IATTC Stock Assessment Report 11, these interpretations are uncertain and highly sensitive to the assumptions made about the steepness parameter of the stock-recruitment relationship, the average size of the older fish, the assumed levels of natural mortality for adult bigeye, and the historic period of the bigeye exploitation used in the assessment.
 The results are more pessimistic if a stock-recruitment relationship is assumed, if a higher value is assumed for the average size of the older fish, if lower rates of natural mortality are assumed for adult bigeye, and if only the late period of the fishery (1995-2009) is included in the assessment; - 4.
-The results are more optimistic if a lower value is assumed for the average size of the older fish, and if higher levels of natural mortality are assumed for adult bigeye;
+The results are more optimistic if a lower value is assumed for the average size of the older fish, and if higher levels of natural mortality are assumed for adult bigeye.